sevdaselcik/sevdaselcik/README.md

 # 🎁Now
 Since 2020 I've consulted for organisations on a freelance basis - based on more than 20 years of experience working on interactive projects that blend the analogue and digital to make something new.
 Some organisations that I've worked with:

 - [Halkbank](https://halkbank.com.tr/)
 - [Turk Telekom](https://turktelekom.com.tr/)
 - [General Electric](https://ge.com/tr/)
 - [Borusan Mannessmann](https://borusanmannesmann.com)
 - [Borusan Caterpillar](https://borusancat.com/tr)
 - [Ak Investment](https://akyatirim.com.tr/)

+🔝 back to top.

 # 🎁Experience

-- "Data Architect & Data Model Administrator& Software Developer & Application Developer & Senior System Analyst" [Halkbank](https://halkbank.com.tr/)
+- Data Architect & Data Model Administrator
+- Software Developer & Application Developer
+- Senior System Analyst

-- "Data Warehouse & Business Intelligence Group Manager & Enterprise KPI Performance Reporting Program Manager", [Turk Telekom](https://turktelekom.com.tr/)
+- Data Warehouse & Business Intelligence Group Manager
+- Enterprise KPI Performance Reporting Program Manager

-- "Gblobal Business Solutions Consultant", [General Electric](https://ge.com/tr/)
+- Gblobal Business Solutions Consultant

-- "Business Intelligence Unit Manager", [Borusan Mannessmann](https://borusanmannesmann.com)

-- "Business Intelligence Unit Manager", [Borusan Caterpillar](https://borusancat.com/tr)
+- Business Intelligence Unit Manager

-- "Senior System Analyst & Developer ", [Ak Investment](https://akyatirim.com.tr/)

 Since 2019 I've been the Lecturer in Creative Computing on the Diploma in Creative Computing at the Creative Computing Institute, Camberwell, University of the Arts London.
 Watch a presentation from me and the inaugural cohort.